Teck Resources (TSE:TECK.B) Price Target Raised to C$19.50

-Teck Resources (TSE:TECK.B) had its price objective increased by BMO Capital Markets from C$19.00 to C$19.50 in a report released on Tuesday, Analyst Ratings Network reports.
+Teck Resources (TSE:TECK.B) had its price target increased by BMO Capital Markets from C$19.00 to C$19.50 in a research report released on Tuesday morning, Analyst Ratings Network reports.

-TECK.B has been the topic of a number of other reports.
-Scotiabank raised their price objective on Teck Resources from C$23.00 to C$25.00 in a research note on Tuesday, October 13th.
-CSFB set a C$26.00 price target on Teck Resources and gave the stock an outperform rating in a research report on Friday, October 23rd.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price target on Teck Resources from C$19.00 to C$26.00 in a research report on Tuesday, December 8th.
-Credit Suisse Group reaffirmed an outperform rating and issued a C$26.00 price target on shares of Teck Resources in a research report on Friday, October 23rd.
-Finally, CIBC reaffirmed a neutral rating and issued a C$25.00 price target on shares of Teck Resources in a research report on Wednesday, December 16th.
-Three analysts have rated the stock with a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the stock.
-The stock has a consensus rating of Buy and an average target price of C$23.91.
+A number of other brokerages have also recently issued reports on TECK.B.
+Eight Capital upped their price objective on Teck Resources from C$19.00 to C$25.00 in a research note on Wednesday, October 14th.
+CIBC reiterated a neutral rating and set a C$25.00 price objective on shares of Teck Resources in a research note on Wednesday, December 16th.
+Credit Suisse Group reiterated an outperform rating and set a C$26.00 price objective on shares of Teck Resources in a research note on Friday, October 23rd.
+Scotiabank increased their price target on Teck Resources from C$23.00 to C$25.00 in a research note on Tuesday, October 13th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on Teck Resources from C$19.00 to C$26.00 in a research note on Tuesday, December 8th.
+Three analysts have rated the stock with a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Teck Resources presently has an average rating of Buy and an average price target of C$24.19.

 Teck Resources Company Profile